Is there a minimum amount of work I need to commit to?

 When will I get paid?

-Payments will be made after you have sent your invoice.
-We kindly request that you send your invoices on a monthly basis, and at the end of each month, with all completed projects for that month.
+Payments will be made on the 15th of the month after you have sent your invoice.
+We kindly request that you send your invoices at the end of each month, with all completed projects for that month.

 What are the payment terms?